ddz/yubikey-piv-init/README.md

 ### Card Authentication (9e)

-This slot stores an RSA2048 key without requiring the PIN, but requiring a touch (cached) for key operations, in order to enable semi-automatic authentication based on physical possession of the YubiKey.
+This slot stores an RSA2048 key without requiring the PIN, but requiring a touch for all operations, in order to enable semi-automatic authentication based on physical possession of the YubiKey.
 RSA2048 was chosen for compatibility with macOS `ssh-keychain.dylib`.